segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/identity.md

 If the user's `anonymousId` is `null` (meaning not set) when you call this function, Analytics.js automatically generated and sets a new `anonymousId` for the user.

-Using the npm library you'll need to grab the user's current `anonymousId` with the following:
+If you are using the npm library, the call above returns a promise for user().
+As a workaround you'll need to grab the user's current `anonymousId` in the following way:

 ```js
 analytics.instance?.user().anonymousId()